PilzDE/pilz_robots/prbt_support/test/acceptance_tests/acceptance_test_joint_limits.md

 # Acceptance Test Joint Limits using the real robot

 ## Prerequisites
   - Properly connect and startup the robot.
-Make sure an emergency stop is within reach.
+Make sure an emergency stop is within reach and the operation mode is T1.
   - Note that the robot will try to move exactly to the limits of each joint.
 Make sure that collisions are avoided or skip the test for certain joints.

 ## Starting the joint limit acceptance tests
   - Run `roslaunch prbt_support robot.launch`.
-Once the startup is complete press the acknowledge button.
+Once the startup is complete press the enabling switch.
   - Run `rosrun prbt_support acceptance_test_joint_limits.py`.
   - Please note: Each test must be confirmed before it is executed.
 Confirm by entering `y` or `n` to skip test.